 Weekly keys: What is happening this week?
-13.11.2019

-What is happening this week?
+What’s happening this week?

 The highlight will come on Monday with the publication of the German ZEW economic sentiment index, along with the Manufacturing PMI both for Germany and for the rest of the Eurozone.

 This index is particularly important since it is considered a leading indicator for an economy that, as we saw last week, is not going through the best of times lately.
 Additionally, we will have the publication of the minutes of the latest ECB meeting and the definitive European inflation figure.